 Gum disease (Gingivitis and Periodontitis)

 Treatment of gum disease can stop the disease from worsening, and in some cases, reverse the damage helping to preserve the teeth for longer.
+Following are the risk factors involved with Gingivitis and Periodontitis:

 - Poor dental hygiene